U.S. flag

 Fiscal Service must:

-• Establish the collateral policy (except for acceptability and valuation).
+• Establish the collateral policy,

-• Establish and maintain lists of acceptable collateral and assigned margins; and
+• Establish and maintain lists of acceptable collateral and assigned margins, and

 • Periodically update the criteria and guidance for acceptable collateral and applicable margins.
-See TreasuryDirect website.
+See Treasury Collateral Management and Monitoring website.

-Section 4030—Agency Accounts
+Section 4030—Federal Entity Accounts

-If an agency requests a collateral pledge and does not have a V account, the TCMM Operations Team must advise the agency to contact Fiscal Service.
-Fiscal Service instructs the agency on how to complete the TCMM Agency Access Form and assigns the agency an account number.
+If a federal entity requests a collateral pledge and does not have a V account, the TCMM Operations Team must advise the federal entity to contact Fiscal Service to establish a new account.

 Section 4035—Financial Institution Agreement